-On the occasion of the 2006 Miami Grand Prix, Brembo achieved an incredible milestone, reaching 900 Grands Prix in Formula 1 and seasoning this achievement with yet another success: a total of 539 GPs have been won by single-seaters equipped with at least one Brembo braking component, for a percentage that approaches 60 percent.
+On the occasion of the 2026 Miami Grand Prix, Brembo reached an extraordinary milestone, achieving 900 Grands Prix raced in Formula 1.
+This journey is further enriched by another significant achievement: a total of 539 GPs have been won by single-seaters equipped with at least one Brembo braking component, representing nearly 60 percent.

-In practice, therefore, since 1975, the year Brembo debuted in Formula 1 with a small supply of cast iron discs for Scuderia Ferrari, to today, out of every 10 Grands Prix held, almost 6 have been won by cars that relied on Brembo for their brakes.
-An impressive figure for a competition where the best in the world compete.
+Since 1975, the year Brembo debuted in Formula 1 with a small supply of cast iron discs for Scuderia Ferrari, to today, nearly 6 out of every 10 Grands Prix contested have been won by cars relying on Brembo for their braking system.
+These numbers tell the story of a unique record in one of the most selective and demanding competitions in the world.

 The driving phenomena

-And it is precisely the legends of Formula 1 from the last half-century that have contributed to this haul: in total, 44 drivers have won at least one Grand Prix with Brembo brakes.
+Contributing to this achievement are the legends of Formula 1 from the last half-century: a total of 44 drivers have won at least one Grand Prix with Brembo brakes.

 The ranking is led by Michael Schumacher, who achieved all 91 of his victories with Brembo brakes: the first 19 with Benetton, from 1992 to 1995, and the subsequent 72 with Ferrari, from 1996 to 2006, winning 2 world titles with the team led by Flavio Briatore and 5 with the Scuderia from Maranello.